PerfectlySoft/PerfectDocs/guide/MySQL.md

 public init(_ mysql: MySQL)
 ```

-Initializes the MySQL Statement Structure.
+Initializes the MySQL statement structure.
 This is very commonly used by other API functions to create a statement structure after you’ve passed in a string.

 ### close